kamilmuzyka/skillfinder/README.md

     npm install
     ```

-2. Run your local PostgreSQL server.

-3. Create a database for the project:
+2. Create a database for the project:

     ```
     psql